mmarica/php-display-table/docs/padding.md

 ## Padding

+The default values for padding are:
++ horizontal: 1
++ vertical: 0

-The horizontal and vertical padding can be easily customized:
+The padding can be easily customized:

 ```php
 <?php